Lumae Privacy Policy

 Your Choices Regarding Cookies:

-Since we only use essential and first-party analytics cookies and do not engage in cross-site tracking or sharing/selling of data via cookies, complex cookie consent banners (like those required under GDPR for non-essential cookies) or "Do Not Sell/Share" mechanisms specifically for cookies are not currently necessary for our US-focused service.
+Since we only use essential and first-party analytics cookies and do not engage in cross-site tracking or sharing/selling of data via cookies, complex cookie consent banners or "Do Not Sell/Share" mechanisms specifically for cookies are not currently necessary for our US-focused service.

 Lumae is committed to protecting the security of your personal information.2 We implement and maintain reasonable administrative, technical, and physical security measures designed to safeguard the personal information we process against accidental or unlawful destruction, loss, alteration, unauthorized disclosure, or access.1 Data security is not merely a best practice but a legal requirement under regulations like GDPR (Article 32), CCPA/CPRA, and WA MHMDA.6 Failure to maintain reasonable security can lead to significant liability, including potential private rights of action for data breaches under laws like the CCPA/CPRA.7